kartikgoel1/Generic_Gradient_Descent/README.md

 # Generic_Gradient_Descent
-This code can be applied to perform gradient descent on any dataset having N features
+Performed generic gradient descent and feature scaling on the Boston dataset available on scikit learn.
+This code can be used to apply gradient descent on any dataset.